 Each board and commission shall hold regular meetings and special meetings as it may require.
 All meetings shall be open to the public and meet Brown Act requirements (with the exception of certain disciplinary review proceedings of the Personnel Board).

-All board and commission meetings shall operate under Parliamentary Procedure.
+All board and commission meetings shall operate under The Standard Code of Parliamentary Procedure, 4th Edition.
 Should this policy and Parliamentary Procedure conflict, this policy shall take precedence.

 (II) Attendance